-- Category A Areas of greatest relative stability due to low slope inclination - dominantly less than 15%. - Category B Areas of relatively stable rock and soil units on slopes greater than 15% containing few landslides - Category Bf Locally level areas within hilly terrain may be underlain or bounded by unstable or potentially unstable rock materials - Category C Areas of relatively unstable rock and soil units on slopes greater than 15% containing abundant landslides - Landslide Area Areas of lowest relative slope stability; failure and downslope movement of rock and soil has occurred or may occur - Flood Hazard, 100-year Flood Plains: Federal regulations (40 CFR 258) prohibit the placement of a landfill within a 100-year flood plain.
-The hazard from floods is due primarily to potential erosion, washout of waste from the site and restrictions on reducing the water storage capacity of a watershed basin. - Seismic Impact Zones: Federal regulations for siting landfills (40 CFR 258) prohibit development of a landfill in seismic impact zones unless it can be proven that all containment structures (leachate collection system, surface water collection system, etc.) have been designed to resist the maximum horizontal acceleration of the earth beneath the site.

-- Annual Precipitation: This criterion measures how much water will need to be contained on the landfill site, both on the surface of the landfill property as runoff and within the landfill as leachate. - Erosion Potential: Soil characteristics, slope, and surrounding topography may create conditions that are particularly susceptible to erosion (from rainfall).
-Erosion results in stormwater runoff having high levels of sediment with the potential for impacting water quality in surface waters.
-Extensive and costly engineering controls may be required to prevent stormwater runoff, and siltation and sedimentation impacts to nearby surface water.
+• (Category Bf - Locally level areas within hilly terrain - may be underlain or bounded by unstable or potentially unstable rock materials • Category C - Areas of relatively unstable rock and soil units on slopes greater than 15% containing abundant landslides • Landslide Area - Areas of lowest relative slope stability; failure and downslope movement of rock and soil has occurred or may occur 5.
+Flood Hazard, 100-year placem Federal regulations (40 CFR 258) prohibit the · Flood Plains: landfill from flo washou reducir basin. within a 100-year flood plain.
+The hazard bods is due primarily to potential erosion, ut of waste from the site and restrictions on ng the water storage capacity of a watershed 6.
+Seismic Impact Zones: 258) pr impact contain surface designe acceler Federal regulations for siting landfills (40 CFR rohibit development of a landfill in seismic zones unless it can be proven that all ment structures (leachate collection system, water collection system, etc.) have been ed to resist the maximum horizontal ration of the earth beneath the site.
+7. Annual Precipitation: need to surface landfill This criterion measures how much water will b be contained on the landfill site, both on the e of the landfill property as runoff and within the as leachate.
+8. Erosion Potential: Soil ch topogra suscep in storr with the surface control runoff, nearby aracteristics, slope, and surrounding aphy may create conditions that are particularly otible to erosion (from rainfall).
+Erosion results nwater runoff having high levels of sediment e potential for impacting water quality in e waters.
+Extensive and costly engineering s may be required to prevent stormwater and siltation and sedimentation impacts to surface water.